saikokami/POEUnethicalLogout/README.md

 POEUnethicalLogout
 Not allowed by GGG, for educational purposes only!

-- You need [Python](https://www.python.org/downloads/) installed on your computer to change the code.
+- You need [Python](https://www.python.org/downloads/) installed on your computer
-- I added Steam (64bit) friendly exe (compiled with pyinstaller)
 - Download: [Zip](https://github.com/saikokami/POEUnethicalLogout/archive/refs/heads/main.zip)

 How it works: